w3f/polkadot-wiki/docs/general/ledger.md

 ### Confirming the Address on your Device

-To display your Polkadot ledger account address on your Ledger Nano you can follow the guidelines on [this support article](https://support.polkadot.network/support/solutions/articles/65000181854-how-to-confirm-your-account-address-on-your-ledger-device).
+To display your {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ledger account address on your Ledger Nano you can follow the guidelines on [this support article](https://support.polkadot.network/support/solutions/articles/65000181854-how-to-confirm-your-account-address-on-your-ledger-device).
 Here you can scroll through and make sure the address matches what is displayed on [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).